 Supported by a large population, Poland retains one of Eastern Europe’s more significant markets for digital media services.
 Strong competition exists both between platforms as well as between operators.
 The number of operators suggests that further market consolidation is inevitable: the merger between Cyfra+ and n is indicative of continuing market dynamics.
 This report profiles Poland’s digital economy and digital TV market, covering market developments and major companies in the broadband, cable, terrestrial and satellite pay TV sectors.

-Cyfrowy Polsat acquires a majority stake in Polkomtel; bundled services taken by 2.4 million customers; Orange Poland sells EmiTel for PLN1.7 billion; Netia buys Aster’s former infrastructure from UPC Poland; Orange Poland launches multi-platform TV service; National Broadcasting Council awards licences for the final four channels on the first multiplex; Aster merges with UPC Poland; Cyfra+ merges with digital TV platform ITI Neovision; Multimedia Polska cancels proposed sale; incumbent predicts phase-out of single-play fixed-line telephony by 2015; first analogue TV transmitters switched off; TVP begins DVB-T2 trial; report update includes the regulator’s 2014 market data report, telcos’ operating and financial data to Q4 2015, recent market developments.
+Cyfrowy Polsat acquires a majority stake in Polkomtel; bundled services taken by 5.87 million customers; Orange Poland sells EmiTel for PLN1.7 billion; Netia buys Aster’s former infrastructure from UPC Poland; UPC Poland acquires cable assets of Multimedia Poland; Orange Poland launches multi-platform TV service; National Broadcasting Council awards licences on the fifth multiplex; Cyfra+ merges with digital TV platform ITI Neovision; first analogue TV transmitters switched off; TVP continues DVB-T2 trial; report update includes the regulator’s 2016 market data report, State Statistics data for 2016, telcos’ operating and financial data to Q4 2016, recent market developments.

 UPC Polska, Vectra, Multimedia Polska, Aster, Cyfra+, Cyfrowy Polsat, N/TNK, Orange Poland (Telekomunikacja Polska), TVP.

 Last updated 3 Apr 2017

 Analyst: Henry Lancaster

 I think you are a treasure to the industry and we are all lucky to have you.
 You are so generous with your energy, time and knowledge.